| Botany

 Studies

-• Antioxidant / Antiproliferative: Both water and methanol extract showed ability to dose-dependently scavenge free radicals.
+• Antioxidant / Antiproliferative: Study evaluat4ed water and methanol extracts of C. chinensis for antioxidant and antiproliferative activities.
+Antioxidant activity was evaluated using ABTS, DPPH, nitric oxide and superoxide scavenging methods.
+Both water and methanol extract showed ability to dose-dependently scavenge free radicals.
 The water extract showed higher antioxidant and antiproliferative activities than the methanol extract.
-Study showed the water extract of Crossostephium chinensis might be used as a potential source of natural antioxidants and as anti-tumor agent.
+Antiproliferative activity was studied in vitro by using human hepatoma HepG2 cells.
+The CCW exhibited good antiproliferative activity.
+Results showed the water extract of Crossostephium chinensis might be used as a potential source of natural antioxidants and as anti-tumor agent.
+(1)

-•Chemical Constituents: Study isolated eight compounds from the whole plant of C chinense: taraxerol, alpha-amyrin acetate, beta-amyrin acetate, beta-sitosterol, 3-beta-acetoxy-12ursen-11-one, uracil and 5-O-methyl-myo-inositol.
+• Chemical Constituents: Study isolated eight compounds from the whole plant of C chinense: taraxerol, alpha-amyrin acetate, beta-amyrin acetate, beta-sitosterol, 3-beta-acetoxy-12ursen-11-one, uracil and 5-O-methyl-myo-inositol.
 Six were isolated for the first time.
+(2)

-• Scopoletin / Anti-Inflammatory: Study of scopoletin (6-methoxy-7-hydroxycoumarin)) in mice showed anti-inflammatory effects probably related to a decrease in the level of MDA (malondialdehyde) via increased activities of SOD, CAT, and GPx in the edema paw and effects on the production of NO, TNF-a, and PGE2.
+• Scopoletin / Anti-Inflammatory: Study of scopoletin (6-methoxy-7-hydroxycoumarin) from C. chinensis showed anti-inflammatory effects in mice probably related to a decrease in the level of MDA (malondialdehyde) via increased activities of SOD, CAT, and GPx in the edema paw and effects on the production of NO, TNF-a, and PGE2.
+(8)

 Availability